async-plus/docs/docs/operations.md

 ```

 ## then
 `then` takes a body closure to run that takes as input any results from earlier in the chain, and returns a value to pass along to later operations in the chain.
 The body closure can be async and/or throwing.
-If the closure does not return a value, any existing values from earlier in the chain are passed on automatically.
+If the closure does not return a value, any existing value from earlier in the chain are passed on automatically.

 ```swift
 .then {